TerenceTamuka/individual-fullstack-project/README.md

   ![JavaScript End Page Validation](media/JavaScript-EndPage-Validation.png)

-- Lighthouse tools were also utilised to test the website.
+### Lighthouse testing tools were utilised to test each page of the website on both Desktop & Mobile views.

 ### Desktop View Lighthouse Scores: